Cosi-12b/EnumExample/README.md

 ### Description

-This file contains some simple examples Enumerated Types
+This file contains some simple examples Enumerated Types, to allow you to see how they are used and what they do.

 ### MIT License